How To Shoot Splash Photography By Yourself

 Start Splashing

-Once you have a nice clean shot of the glass, you can start shooting the splashes.
+Once you have a nice, clean shot of the glass and surface, the fun part begins!
+Now, you can start dropping the ice cubes into the glass to capture the splashes.
 It can take a lot of shots before you get a splash that you like, but have fun with it and don’t be afraid to get messy.
-Since you have that clean shot already, you can get as messy as you need to. 😉

 Continuous mode is a method of shooting where your camera will take several shots with one click of the shutter.
-This method can come in handy when shooting action shots like splashes, especially if you don’t have a remote shutter.
+(This is similar to burst mode on the iPhone camera.)
+This method can come in handy when shooting action shots like splashes.

 splash photography